g4rzk/get_useragents/README.md

 # you can change the limit
 ua = UserAgents(limit=100)

-# fungsi untuk mendapatkan semua ua sesuai limit dari GetListUserAgents
+# function to get all ua as per limit from GetListUserAgents
 user_agents = ua.GetUserAgents()
 # function for get random ua from GetListUserAgents
 random_ua = ua.RandomUserAgents()